Massachusetts Institute of Technology

 Complete

-MIT is building an addition that adds space and programs to the Green Building (Building 54) and creates a vibrant hub for interdisciplinary environmental research and education.
+The Tina and Hamid Moghadam Building (Building 55) connects with and adds space and programs to the Green Building (Building 54), creating a vibrant hub for interdisciplinary environmental research and education.

 -71.0895000000 42.3604000000

-MIT Building 55 (rendering courtesy Anmahian Winton Architects)
+Moghadam Building (Building 55) (rendering courtesy Anmahian Winton Architects)

 21 Ames Street, Cambridge, MA